phoenix277yt/CafeteriaSys/README.md

 # Cafeteria Management System

-A simple yet powerful Python-based system for cafeteria management with a focus on component-level feedback collection, built with GTK following the elementaryOS Human Interface Guidelines.
+A simple yet powerful Python-based system for cafeteria management with a focus on component-level feedback collection, built with GTK.

 ## Features